milenabruseva/qfinder-elasticsearch-plugin/README.md

 # qfinder-elasticsearch-plugin

 ## Overview
-This repository contains an implementation of a plugin for Elasticsearch, based on the paper "Why Complicate Things?
-Non-neural Quantity-centric Retrieval".
+This repository contains an implementation of a plugin for Elasticsearch, based on the quantity-centric ranking method QBM25, which ranks passages (sentences) based on term as well as quantity proximity to query.

 The current implementation uses a scoring script to rescore the documents returned by Elasticsearch using the QBM25 algorithm.
 QBM25 is a numerically aware enhanced algorithm built on top of BM25 that can query large amount of unstructured text with numerical information,